SherazHussain546/StylishMarbleArt/README.md

 # Stylish Marble Art - Next.js Project

-This is your Next.js project for the Stylish Marble Art website.
+This is a Next.js project for 'Stylish Marble Art', a business specializing in gravestones, memorials, and custom marble work for homes.
+The website is fully responsive, features dual-language support (English and Urdu), and includes an AI-powered message drafting tool on the contact page to assist users.

 Below is a guide to help you manage, deploy, and maintain your site.

 ## Managing Your Code with GitHub